Great Issues of a Race from 4500 B.C. to 2000

 The Destruction of Black Civilization took Chancellor Williams 16 years of research and field study to compile.
 The book, which was to serve as a reinterpretation of the history of the African race, was intended to be "a general rebellion against the subtle message from even the most liberal white authors and their Negro disciples: "You belong to a race of nobodies.

+You have no worthwhile history to point to with pride."
 The book was written at a time when many black students, educators, and scholars were starting to piece together the connection between the way their history was taught and the way they were perceived by others and by themselves.

 They began to question assumptions made about their history and took it upon themselves to create a new body of historical research.
 The book is premised on the question: If the Blacks were among the very first builders of civilization and their land the birthplace of civilization, what has happened to them that has left them, since then, at the bottom of world society?
 Precisely, what happened?